 Rob Hudson – SailZing.com Co-Founder & Editor in Chief

-Rob lives on Lake Beulah in East Troy, WI and currently sails the Melges 15 and the Melges MC-Scow – MC2784 (the 2021 MC Scow is for sale at MCScowforSale.com).
-Rob has also sailed in the X-Boat and C-Scow (“B-52 Rock Lobster”) as both a crew and skipper for decades.
+Rob lives in Florida sailing out of the Sarasota Sailing Squadron and currently sails the Melges 15 and the Melges MC-Scow – MC2784 (the 2021 MC Scow is for sale at MCScowforSale.com).
+Rob has also sailed in the X-Boat and C-Scow (“B-52 Rock Lobster”) as both a crew and skipper for 5 decades.
 Rob is also member #1049 of the ILYA Bilge Pullers.